EC-Nordbund/denomailer/README.md

 #### connection

-You have to set the hostname and in most cases you need the auth object as (near) all SMTP-Server will require a login.
+You have to set the hostname and in most cases, you need the auth object as (near) all SMTP-Server will require a login.

-> The only usecase where you might not need it is if you connect to a server
-> with IP protection so for example only local IP are allowed so a server
-> application can send mails without login.
+> The only use case where you might not need it is if you connect to a server with IP protection, so for example only local IPs are allowed to a server application that can send mails without login.

 Denomailer supports 3 security modes: